 English language requirements

-If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 7.0 (minimum of 6.0 in each element).
+If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 7.0 (6.0 in all bands).

 Stirling Management School Postgraduate Scholarships